googleapis/google-cloud-python/dlp/README.rst

 In order to use this library, you first need to go through the following steps:

 1. `Select or create a Cloud Platform project.`_
-2. `Enable the monitoring api.`_
+2. `Enable the DLP API.`_
 3. `Setup Authentication.`_

 .. _Select or create a Cloud Platform project.: https://console.cloud.google.com/project
-.. _Enable the dlp api.:  https://cloud.google.com/dlp
+.. _Enable the DLP API.:  https://cloud.google.com/dlp
 .. _Setup Authentication.: https://googlecloudplatform.github.io/google-cloud-python/stable/google-cloud-auth

 Installation